dochy-ksti/dochy/dochy_manual/src/b3_conversion/conversion.md

 How should we implement the conversion.
 We can write,

-"If the data is old, multiply the variable by ten and update the variable."
+"If the data file is the old version, multiply the variable by ten and update the variable."

 But is that the right way?
-Accumulation of the conversion may cause problems in the future.
+We have old and new type data, and we could take advantage of them.

 In Dochy, when a variable is undefined in an old data, the system can set the special value "undefined" to the variable in the adjustment process.